 Add a unique twist: Son doesn’t know anything about money, so how do I teach him a lesson about fundraising?
 The hunch was this twist would make my story interesting and memorable, and the fact we were raising money to help improve the lives of LGBTQ kids was a very personal mission.

-If you care about a cause, have a point of view and feel passionately about something, put yourself out there.
+If you care about a cause, have a point of view and feel passionate about something, put yourself out there.
 Tell people why this matters to you, put your personal touch on the content and let your personality come out.
-Nothing moves people to give like personal stories and nothing succeeds in social media channels like personality driven content.
+Nothing moves people to give like personal stories and nothing succeeds in social media channels like personality-driven content.

 Recently our team over here at Earthling was analyzing the web analytics dashboard for a client to evaluate their online fundraising efforts.
 The big takeaway: Nearly 85% of the gifts and over 75% of the money came when the deadline for giving was imminent.

 The built-in advantage of a 24-hour timeline is that everything is on a deadline, but don’t overlook the opportunity to breakdown that short time to spur even more action.
 My personal fundraising page used milestones tied to dollar amounts that helped sustain interest and provided fodder for conversation and intrigue throughout the day.

 Lesson Three: Be Present and Share the Love

 If you are thankful and excited when people give, show it.
 Thank them publicly in comments and via tweets, tag them, praise them, and have some fun making people feel appreciated for their support.
 Sending out content and putting up a fundraising page is only half the game.
 Make the time throughout the day to moderate, thank and supply more energy to your content after you post.
 You don’t need to be watching your content every second, but when you’re there make your presence count.